ANGEL

 Downloads

-While we find Mercurial to be much more convenient than CVS for our development is still is somewhat unknown and therefore we use a CVS repository hosted at sourceforge for distribution.
+While we find Mercurial to be much more convenient than subversion for our development is still is somewhat unknown and therefore we use a SVN repository hosted at sourceforge for distribution.

 Dependencies: